PKMLab/tekmc/README.md

 This enables studying long-time dynamics of slowly diffusing systems that would otherwise take significant computation time.

 # Article
-Details regarding this work are available here: https://doi.org/10.48550/arXiv.2311.02878 Please cite the above if you have used any part of this work.
+Details regarding the main work are available here: https://doi.org/10.48550/arXiv.2311.02878 Please cite the above if you have used any part of this code.

 # Usage
 To run, modify [run_tekmc.py](tools/run_tekmc.py) for your simulation trajectories and run using python.